DrStalker/TravellersRest-BetterClock/README.md

 An improved time display that shows the hour and day at all times, instead of slowly swapping between them.

+New in version 1.1: You can now configure a hotkey (default: F9) to toggle beteen normal times, time moving 5x faster and time moving 5x slower.
+The hotkey and fast/slow speeds can be changed in the mod settings.
+When the time is runing fast/slow a +/- will be added to the end of the time display.

 ![Better Clock preview image](https://github.com/DrStalker/TravellersRest-BetterClock/blob/main/images/clocksmall.png?raw=true)

 ## Downloading the mod